Hanqiu8/tensor2tensor/tensor2tensor/insights/README.md

 InsightsConfiguration protocol buffer.
 Using the model trained in the Quick Start guide, a sample configuration would be:

+Nathan's Note: I had 2 data files in the polymer folder: vocab.ende.8192 and vocab.ende.

 ```
 {
   "configuration": [{